jwuillou8/hydejack-starter-kit/_projects/fastfuzzy.md

 ---

-In order to deal with real world data sparsness and messiness,  real world search engines require
+In order to deal with real world data sparsness and messiness, many real world search engines require
 * High speed
 * Simple, flexible data modelling
 * Fuzzy search with an intuitive scores